lsst/rubin_sim/doc/rs_scheduler/index.rst

 To be able to simulate a full 10 years of observations, additional skybrightness data files must be downloaded (about 250GB), which can be done using the script `rubin_sim/bin/rs_download_sky <https://github.com/lsst/rubin_sim/bin/rs_download_sky>`_.
 A typical simulation will take on the order of 6 hours to complete.

+The scheduler outputs a sqlite database containing the pointing history of the telescope, along with information about the conditions of each observation (visit).
+Description of the :doc:`schema for the output database <output_schema>`.

 Python API